 Royal Television Society educational bursaries: The fund will offer 20 bursaries of £3,000 (£1,000 per year) to students studying television production and related digital media at accredited British universities.
 These are aimed at students in less affluent circumstances and are about widening participation in our media and related industries.

-Wincott Foundation -Scholarship in Business and Economics Journalism: A new venture between Wincott and Cardiff intended to develop excellence in financial and business journalism.
-The scholarship will pay MA in Broadcast Journalism’s tuition fees, together with specialist modules and projects in business and economics reporting.
+Wincott Foundation -Scholarship in Business and Economics Journalism: A venture between Wincott and Cardiff intended to develop excellence in financial and business journalism.
+The scholarship will pay the tuition fees of the School’s MA in Journalism, (which covers Broadcast, Magazine and Newspaper) together with specialist modules and projects in business and economics reporting.

 Bob Humphrys bursary: A bursary from BBC Wales in memory of former sports correspondent Bob Humphrys.